Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
    > The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

-1. Follow the section on "Running the sample" below.
+1. Open the Visual Studio solution and click start to run the code.

 </details>

+Follow the steps below to manually walk through the steps to register and configure the applications in the Azure portal.

 > [!NOTE]
 > This sample uses a single Application Registration (i.e. App/Client Id) for both the Web API and the SPA projects.